 - (a) President;

 - (b) Vice President;

 - (c) Treasurer;

 - (d) Secretary; and

-- (e) And at least 6 ordinary members.
+- (e) Six (6) ordinary members.

-(f) Note: The number of ordinary members can vary depending on the size of the organisation and workload requirements.
+Note: The number of ordinary members can vary depending on the size of the organisation and workload requirements.
 The maximum number of members on the Committee should be specified in the constitution/rules.